LCSB-BioCore/FBCModelTests.jl/README.md

 See the function documentation for additional test configuration information.
 Note, the tests implemented here are significantly more conservative than in the original Memote.
-In particular, no heuristics are used to guess reactions types, e.g. biomass, atp maintenance, transporters, exchanges, etc. Only [SBO annotations](https://github.com/EBI-BioModels/SBO/blob/master/SBO_OBO.obo) are used for this purpose, because only these are actually standardized.
+In particular, no heuristics are used to guess reaction types, e.g. biomass, atp maintenance, transporter, exchange, etc. Only [SBO annotations](https://github.com/EBI-BioModels/SBO/blob/master/SBO_OBO.obo) are used for this purpose, because only these are actually standardized.
-Consequently, all tests that rely on properly annotated reactions will fail if this is not incorporated in a model.
+Consequently, all tests that rely on properly annotated reactions will fail if this is not incorporated into the model being tested.

 The implementation in FBCModelTests.jl is mostly authored by St. Elmo Wilken ([@stelmo](https://github.com/stelmo))